em-tg/em-tg.github.io/csborrow/index.md

 The lack of explicit lifetime annotations means C# has to choose which patterns are and aren't allowed.

-## The escape hatch: Garbage Collection
+## The escape hatch: garbage collection

 Let's say we want to write a function which returns a reference to an integer in a buffer if it finds it: